 The Fair Labor Standards Act (FLSA) is a federal law that governs such matters as the minimum wage, overtime pay, and recordkeeping requirements.
 The FLSA established the basic threshold of legal protections for employee pay in the United States.
 While many states offer more generous benefits to workers through their own wage and hour laws, the FLSA acts as the minimum set of rules that ensure employees are paid fairly, accurately, and on time for their work.

 The Lore Law Firm has extensive experience representing workers in FLSA claims in state and federal courts.
-If you’ve been denied your legal rights, fill out our free client intake form so our team can review your situation.
+If you’ve been denied your legal rights, fill out our free client intake form, so our team can review your situation.

 What Is the FLSA?